-(2) LaSalle Long-Term Incentive Compensation Program
+(1) LaSalle Long-Term Incentive Compensation Program

-The amount in this column for Mr. Jacobson reflects the cash award we made under the LaSalle LTIP in 2015 and that is subject to future vesting.
-The award relates to 2014 performance.
-Of the amount shown in the table, one quarter has been paid in cash in 2015 and one quarter will be paid in cash in each of 2016, 2017 and 2018 assuming that Mr. Jacobson has not then previously terminated his employment at the time of the payment.
-The amount shown for each of "Threshold," "Target" and "Maximum" is the same because it has already been determined and does not accrue interest.
+- (a) The amount in row (a) for this column reflects the cash award we made under the LaSalle LTIP in 2016 to Mr. Jacobson and that is subject to future vesting.
+The award relates to 2015 performance.
+Of the amount shown in the table, one quarter has been paid in cash in 2016 and one quarter will be paid in cash in each of 2017, 2018 and 2019 assuming that Mr. Jacobson has not then previously terminated his employment at the time of the payment.
+The amount shown for each of "Threshold," "Target" and "Maximum" is the same because it has already been determined and does not charge based on future performance. - (b) The amount in row (b) for this column reflects the award we made under the GEB LTIP.
+In lieu of restricted stock units, this amount will be notionally invested in a weighted average global return for LaSalle's assets under management.

-(3) Restricted Stock Units
+(2) Restricted Stock Units

-The stock awards we report in this column represent the sum of restricted stock units awarded under our Stock Award and Incentive Plan (a) as a mandatory portion of the annual incentives, (b) as additional grants in connection with the determination of the annual incentives and (c) in connection with the GEB LTIP.
+The stock awards we report in this column represent the sum of restricted stock units awarded under our Stock Award and Incentive Plan (a) in connection with the GEB LTIP and (b) as explained in more detail below as additional grants in connection with the determination of the previous year's annual incentives.